 Term Definition All-the-way Charge A charge that is applicable to an end user rather than an LDNO.
 An end user in this context is a Supplier/User who has a registered MPAN or MSID and is using the Distribution System to transport energy on behalf of a Customer.
 Balancing and Settlement Code (BSC) The BSC contains the governance arrangements for electricity balancing and settlement in Great Britain.
 An overview document is available from: www.elexon.co.uk/ELEXONDocuments/trading_arrangements.pdf .
 Common Distribution Charging Methodology (CDCM) The CDCM used for calculating charges to Designated Properties as required by standard licence condition 13A of the electricity distribution licence.
 Central volume allocation (CVA) As defined in the BSC.

 Customer A person to whom a User proposes to supply, or for the time being supplies, electricity through an exit point, or from who, a User or any relevant exempt supplier, is entitled to recover charges, compensation or an account of profits in respect of electricity supplied through an exit point; Or A person from whom a User purchases, or proposes to purchase, electricity, at an entry point (who may from time to time be supplied with electricity as a Customer of that User (or another electricity supplier) through an exit point).

 Designated EHV Properties As defined in standard licence condition 13B of the electricity distribution licence.

-Designated Properties As defined in in standard licence condition 13A of the electricity distribution licence.
+Designated Properties As define licence. ed in in standard licence condition ?
+13A of the electricity distribution

-Distributor IDs These are unique IDs that can be used, with reference to the MPAN, to identify your LDNO.
-The charges for other network operators can be found on their website.
+Distributor IDs NO. The charges for other network reference to the MPAN, to identify operators can be found on their

 ID Distribution Services Area Company

 10 Eastern Power Networks UK Power Networks

 11 East Midlands Western Power Distribution

 12 London Power Networks UK Power Networks

 13 Merseyside and North Wales Scottish Power

 14 Midlands Western Power Distribution

 15 Northern Northern Powergrid

 16 North Western Electricity North West

 17 Scottish Hydro Electric (and embedded networks in other areas) Scottish Hydro Electric Power Distribution Plc

 18 South Scotland Scottish Power

 19 South Eastern Power Networks UK Power Networks

-20 Southern Electric (and embedded networks in other areas) Southern Electric Power Distribution Plc

-21 South Wales Western Power Distribution

-22 South Western Western Power Distribution

-23 Yorkshire Northern Powergrid

-24 All Independent Power Networks

-25 All ESP Electricity

-26 All Energetics Electricity Limited

-27 All The Electricity Networks Company

-29 All Harlaxton Energy Networks

-30 All Peel Electricity Networks Limited